mijenner/MiJenner.ConfigUtils/README.md

 Note: TryRead returns a boolean depending on success or failure.

 # More advanced solutions
-If you are looking for a more advanced solution, with event based storing of state etc ..., please consider <a href="https://github.com/anakic/Jot" target="_blank">https://github.com/anakic/Jot</a>, [https://github.com/anakic/Jot](https://github.com/anakic/Jot)
+If you are looking for a more advanced solution, with event based triggering etc ..., please consider [https://github.com/anakic/Jot](https://github.com/anakic/Jot)